doivglser/mindevenviro-fanciful/docs/README.md

   If "sudo redundanz -m" is running, then shi3lD will puff your MAC-Address, so you become a new IP.

-  Try to connect to your Network, pull down: "network" from "Menu", refresh in the wicd GUI and connect.
+  Refresh in the wicd GUI and connect.

   Keep trying, until shi3lD says "WE HAVE shi3lD".